Second Annual Technical Conference

 24 July 2024

-5 (Not So Obvious) Warning Signs Your Project Is In Trouble
+Five (Not So Obvious) Warning Signs Your Capital Project Is In Trouble

 While many obvious warning signs exist on projects that point to an unhealthy state of being – in jeopardy of not meeting business, cost, schedule, quality and safety objectives, there exist other red flags that are not as obvious and often overlooked by project teams.
 Among these, five standout: 1) Re-baselining, 2) Asking Superficial Questions to Determine Project Health, 3) More Will Fix It Approach, 4) We Have Plenty of Time, and 5) We Keep Doing the Same Thing (And Expecting Different Results).
 Regardless of their subtlety, the impacts to projects from these red flags can be (and usually are) quite detrimental.
 The purpose of this paper is to explore these five not-so-obvious signs including real project experiences on how they manifest, and in so doing, establish common themes for project professionals to be cautious about.